starcoinorg/starcoin/vm/framework/starcoin-framework/tests/compiler-v2-doc/timestamp.md

 <tr>
 <td>2</td>
-<td>The global wall clock resource should only be owned by the Aptos framework.</td>
+<td>The global wall clock resource should only be owned by the Starcoin framework.</td>
 <td>High</td>
-<td>The function set_time_has_started ensures that only the aptos_framework account can possess the CurrentTimeMicroseconds resource using the assert_aptos_framework function.</td>
+<td>The function set_time_has_started ensures that only the starcoin_framework account can possess the CurrentTimeMicroseconds resource using the assert_starcoin_framework function.</td>
 <td>Formally verified via <a href="#high-level-req-2">module</a>.</td>
 </tr>